 2-14 Ilford Hill,

-NEL CSU will retain personal information for the purpose of this complaint investigation only.
+NEL will retain personal information for the purpose of this complaint investigation only.
 In order for us to make improvements to the services you receive, anonymous information about your complaint may be shared as part of our reporting process.